MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 1. In the Microsoft Defender portal, under **Cloud Apps**, select **Cloud Discovery** > **Dashboard**.

-1. In the top-right corner, select **Defender-managed endpoints**.
+1. At the top of the page, select **Defender-managed endpoints**.
 This stream contains data from any operating systems mentioned in Defender for Cloud Apps [prerequisites](mde-integration.md#prerequisites).

   Across the top, you'll see the number of discovered devices added after the integration.